alkospacer123/market-pattern-discovery/TradingSystemLab/PROJECT_CONTEXT.md

 validation, multi-timeframe (MTF) research, execution/cost audits, and portfolio construction.
 The implementation is split conceptually into a **TREND ENGINE** (`strategies/trend/`, T1–T3) and a **RANGE ENGINE** (`strategies/range/`, R1–R3).
-The current v2 baseline matrix uses only the trend-engine T2 and T3 strategies;
+The current corrected Baseline uses only the trend-engine T2 and T3 strategies;
 the existence of range implementations or artifacts does not make them part of that matrix.